nhubbard/konf/README.md

 Path substitution rules are shown below:

 - Only quoted string value will be substituted.
-It means that Konf's path substitutions will not conflict with HOCON's substitutions.
+It means that Konfig's path substitutions will not conflict with HOCON's substitutions.
 - The definition of a path variable is `${path}`, e.g., `${java.version}`.
 - The path variable is resolved in the context of the current source.
 - If the string value only contains the path variable, it will be replaced by the whole sub-tree in the path; otherwise, it will be replaced by the string value in the path.
 - Use `${path:-default}` to provide a default value when the path is unresolved, e.g., `${java.version:-8}`.
 - Use `$${path}` to escape the path variable, e.g., `$${java.version}` will be resolved to `${java.version}` instead of the value in `java.version`.
 - Path substitution works in a recursive way, so nested path variables like `${jre-${java.specification.version}}` are allowed.
-- Konf also supports all key prefix of [StringSubstitutor](https://commons.apache.org/proper/commons-text/apidocs/org/apache/commons/text/StringSubstitutor.html)'s default interpolator.
+- Konfig also supports all key prefix of [StringSubstitutor](https://commons.apache.org/proper/commons-text/apidocs/org/apache/commons/text/StringSubstitutor.html)'s default interpolator.

-By default, Konf will perform path substitution for every source (except system environment source) when loading them into the config.
+By default, Konfig will perform path substitution for every source (except system environment source) when loading them into the config.
 You can disable this behaviour by using `config.disable(Feature.SUBSTITUTE_SOURCE_BEFORE_LOADED)` for the config or `source.disabled(Feature.SUBSTITUTE_SOURCE_BEFORE_LOADED)` for a single source.

-By default, Konf will throw exception when some path variables are unresolved.
+By default, Konfig will throw exception when some path variables are unresolved.
 You can use `source.substituted(false)` manually to ignore these unresolved variables.

 To resolve path variables refer to other sources, you can merge these sources before loading them into the config.
 For example, if we have two sources `source1.json` and `source2.properties`,